gparatore123/nightmare/modules/06-ROP/unit_07.md

 ## Overwriting Return Addresses with `system()`

-For this example, we'll work the vulnerable program we've been using so far in class:
+For this example, we'll work on the vulnerable program we've been using so far in class:

 ``` c